rarkhipov/retentioneering-framework/docs/source/getting_started/analysis.rst

    :width: 1200
    :alt: Probability dynamics

-In columns of the table there are serial numbers of the user's steps from the user path.
-In rows of the table there are events themselves.
+Each column of the table corresponds to a sequence number of the user's steps from the path and each row corresponds to event name.

-In cells you will see the probability of user's choice event at every step.
+Values of the table show the probability that the user choose the appropriate event at the appropriate step.

-It's difficult to make complicate analysis from that table so we should split our users to those who leave the app and those who passed on.
+It's difficult to make a complex analysis from that table so it is better to split our users to those who leave the app and those who passed.

 Difference in passed and lost users behaviour
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~